JoshuaKGoldberg/Goldblog/content/blog/empty-dom-interfaces/index.md

 _Not_ including `"dom"` makes sense for projects that execute in a context without the DOM, such as Deno or Node.
 You wouldn't want someone thinking they have access to global values such as `document` if they might not exist.

-Some library types -including the ever-popular `@types/react`- include stub interfaces so that they can be included in non-DOM projects and still refer to those element types.
+Some library typings -including the ever-popular `@types/react`- include stub interfaces so that they can be included in non-DOM projects and still refer to those element types.

 ```ts
 interface Element {}